Ovalelephant35/Competitive-Programming-Solutions/Readme.md

 # Competitive Programming Solutions

-This repository contains my solutions to various programming problems from three popular competitive programming platforms: LeetCode, Codeforces, and GeeksforGeeks.
+This repository contains my solutions to various programming problems from three popular competitive programming platforms: LeetCode(https://leetcode.com/ovalelephant35/), Codeforces, and GeeksforGeeks.
 The purpose of this repository is to share my solutions and showcase my problem-solving skills in the field of competitive programming.

 ## Table of Contents